 So here’s the funny part.
 I have absolutely no idea what I’m doing here.
 God called me to start “Growing Nurse Debi” in his infinite wisdom, but sometimes I can’t help but laugh at how I’ve fumbled my way through every step up to this point.

-Last summer I expanded “Growing Nurse Debi” off of just Facebook to a new website where I can not only “share” to different platforms, but I can also categorize by subject for easier reading.
-This was a grueling learning process for me, but it has brought great results.
+This was all a grueling learning process for me, but it has brought great results.
 And He continues to nudge me with new ideas of where we may be going next.
 (Stay tuned.)

-At this point, though, a bit over two years since its inception, “Growing Nurse Debi” has grown to having over 450 followers across social media.
+At this point, though, at almost five years since its inception, “Growing Nurse Debi” has grown to now having close to 900 followers across social media.
 To have even one person out there willing to read my rambles is amazing enough, so this kind of growth absolutely dumbfounds me.

 But that’s the power of God.